Yuanyun-Yong/Horror-Game/README.md

   4. Next day: Player will hear shouting and screaming -- Girl is drowning in a lake
     - If choose to save, player will get shot (unless timer hasn't run out) - i.e when timer has run out, the man will come back and shoot the player
-  5. Player will continue to places as directed on the map */
+  5. Player will continue to places as directed on the map
+  6. Events happen
+  7. Player's next objective is to find Frankenstein */